-What will be discussed during the collective bargaining process?
+What is discussed during the collective bargaining process?

-The collective bargaining agreement will therefore establish the rules and regulations of their relationship.
-Once the parties have entered into collective bargaining, they are obliged to bargain in good faith and the failure of either party to do this will be in contravention of US labor law.
+The collective bargaining agreement will establish the rules and regulations of the relationship between the parties as agreed.
+Once the parties have entered into collective bargaining, they must bargain in good faith.

-Collective bargaining agreements will express the complete range of relationships between the management of the league and their athlete employees.
-Although the bargaining agreements may vary between sports the following things will usually be covered:
+Collective bargaining agreements cover a full range of rights and responsibilities between the management and the players.
+Although bargaining agreements may vary between sports, the following issues will typically be covered:

 What is the position in the Football Association Premier League in relation to the contracting of players?

-Players who ply their trade in the Football Association Premier League are required to sign a contract with the individual club who obtains their services.
-This will be along the terms established by the standard FA Premier League contract which all players have to sign.
-Once a player has signed with a club the club will be required to register his contract with the FAPL and the Football Association.
+Players who ply their trade in the Football Association Premier League are required to sign a contract with the individual Premier League club who obtains their services.
+This will be along the terms established by the standard FA Premier League contract which all players must sign.
+This is governed, in part, by various collective agreements as well as the Football Association (FA) Rules and Premier League Rules.
+Once a player has signed with a club the club will be required to register his contract with the FAPL and the FA.

 What will be provided for in the FAPL contract?

-The FAPL will deal with a variety of issues such as the length of the possible contract (maximum five years) and other issues such as the clubs ability to use the images of players in a collective sense rather than the players right to use their images in an individual sense.
+The FAPL contract deals with a variety of issues, such as the length of the contract (maximum five years) and the club’s ability to use the images of players in a collective sense (rather than the players right to use their images in an individual sense).

 If the players are required to sign a standard FAPL contract, how does this differ from the collective bargaining process?

-Despite the players having to sign a standard FAPL contract which contains a variety of standard terms there are some terms which can be individually negotiated by the players with their club.
-Most often these will be seen as the most important terms to the players and relate to the wages that they will be paid and also the additional playing bonuses that they will be entitled to.
+Though players must sign a standard FAPL contract containing a variety of standard terms, there are some terms which can be individually negotiated by the players with their club.
+Most often, these are most important terms for the player and relate to wages, and also additional playing bonuses that they will be entitled to.

-This means that under the current FAPL system there is a notion of individual bargaining between the clubs and the individual players and their agents.
+This means that under the current FAPL system, there is individual bargaining between the clubs and the individual players and their agents.

 Are there any advantages to operating a system of collective bargaining?

-The following can be seen as advantages in using a collective bargaining system in football in the UK:
+The advantages of using a collective bargaining process in UK football includes:

-Players out of contract would be looked after in the fact that the Governing Body would find them a new club
+- Players out of contract would be looked after as the Governing Body would find them a new club

-If the union bargains on behalf of the players then this may remove the role of agents in the contractual process in relation to the playing contracts of players
+- If the union bargains on behalf of the players, this may remove the role of agents in the contractual process in relation to the playing contracts of players

-The interest of the league would be put before the clubs
+- The interests of the league would be put before the clubs

 Are there any disadvantages to operating a system of collective bargaining?

-If agents can only handle commercial contracts rather than playing contracts even more pressure may be placed on the commercial side rather than the playing
+- If agents can only handle commercial contracts rather than playing contracts, even more pressure may be placed on the commercial side at the expense of the playing

-If an agreement cannot be reached between the union and the league the use of arbitration may be required which would see the internal matters of a sport again coming into the external realms of the legal system
+- If an agreement cannot be reached between the union and the league, the use of arbitration may be required – which would see the internal matters of sport being dealt with externally within the legal process

 The European Model of Sport versus the US Model of Sport

-Collective bargaining has been a system adopted in the US since the 1960’s with baseball the first sport to adopt it and works due to the system operated in the sporting arena in the USA.
-Under the US model of sport there is no promotion or relegation in the leagues with the emphasis being on the competitive nature of the sport so that there are not always the same teams who are consistently the most successful – the drafting of players each year and the movement of players by the body in control of the league is the best example of this.
-Control of the salary also makes it possible for the teams often to be on the same level playing field.
-In order to achieve the US model of sport it is essential that the players are owned by the league with agreements made through collective bargaining.
+Collective bargaining is a system adopted in the US since the 1960s, with baseball the first sport to adopt it.
+Under the US sporting model, there is no promotion or relegation in the leagues – with the emphasis on the competitive nature of the sport.
+This means there are not always the same teams who are consistently the most successful (the drafting of players each year, and the movement of players by the body in control of the league, is the best example of this).
+Control of players’ salaries also makes it possible for the teams to be on the same level playing field.

-However under the European Model of Sport there exists a system of leagues all containing promotion and relegation with the clubs in independent control of themselves.
-They may be regulated by the leagues and the world, European and national governing bodies but essentially the clubs are separate independent entities.
-If collective bargaining were to be introduced into the FAPL for example it would require a complete overhaul of the current system.
+However, in Europe there exists a system of leagues all containing promotion and relegation, with the clubs in independent control of themselves.
+They may be regulated by the leagues, and the world, European and national governing bodies, but essentially the clubs are separate independent entities.
+If collective bargaining was to be introduced into the FAPL, for example, it would require a complete overhaul of the current system.